wunderlins/protohand/README.txt

 4. The length of the comma separated parameters list in the ini file is limited to 100 items.

+5. url parts are matched with the ini section case sesitive. if you call proto://document/myapp but your section in the ini is called [document/MyApp], the section will not be found.

 LICENSE:

 This software is licensed by the BSD license.
 See LICENSE.txt in the source